naver/splade/anserini_evaluation/README.md

-# Evaluating SPLADE on MSMARCO with Anserini
+# Evaluating SPLADE on MS MARCO with Anserini

 In this folder we make available the code for evaluating SPLADE with Anserini.
 This is an extension of the [Anserini documentation](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-splade-v2.md), with the addition of SPLADE inference, where the aforementioned documentation uses precomputed files.
 In the next paragraphs we will see:

 0. (OPTIONAL) Setup
-1. Generating the document (jsonl) collection .
+1. Generating the document collection (jsonl)
 2. Generating the topics (query) files
-3. Indexing with anserini
+3. Indexing with Anserini
-4. How to query the index. (and measure latency/QPS)
+4. How to query the index (and measure latency/QPS)
-5. Evaluating the results with pytrec
+5. Evaluating the results with trec_eval

-Also, you can check evaluate_splade.sh for a script that performs most steps (safe for installing the environment and anserini).
-Finally, please notice that there are various licenses here (Anserini, MSMARCO, SPLADE...), so take this into consideration when using the code (notably that it should not be used in commercial applications).
+Also, you can check `evaluate_splade.sh` for a script that performs most steps (safe for installing the environment and anserini).
+Finally, please notice that there are various licenses here (Anserini, MS MARCO, SPLADE...), so take this into consideration when using the code (notably that it should not be used in commercial applications).

 ## (OPTIONAL) SETUP

 ### Environment

 There are many requirements for running both SPLADE and Anserini.
-We suggest the use of the conda environment described by env.yml, with a default name of anserini,that can be installed by:
+We suggest the use of the conda environment described by `env.yml`, with a default name of Anserini, which can be installed by:

 ```
 conda env create -f env.yml
 ```

-It can then be activated by
+It can then be activated by:

 ```
 conda activate splade